-You will require this approval if you intend to modify a heavy vehicle.
+You will need this approval if you intend to modify a heavy vehicle.
 This approval is needed for modifications that can affect the safety of the heavy vehicle.

-Minor modifications that do not cause the vehicle to become non-compliant with vehicle standards do not require this approval.
+Minor modifications that do not cause the vehicle to become non-compliant with vehicle standards do not need this approval.
 Examples include:

-The two categories of heavy vehicle modifications that require approval are:
+The two categories of heavy vehicle modifications that need approval are:

 - modifications that are outside the scope of the code of practice that may cause the vehicle to be non-compliant with a heavy vehicle standard.
 These modifications are usually significant or extensive modifications that have the potential to seriously affect the safety of the vehicle and its operation on the road.
 They may affect the vehicle design, strength, structural integrity and handling characteristics.
-These modifications require both the approval of an approved vehicle examiner and the Regulator.
+These modifications need both the approval of an approved vehicle examiner and the National Heavy Vehicle Regulator.